Ali Mazi: Second term

-Sometime before the 2013 gubernatorial election, he moved from Golkar to the new political party Nasdem, eventually becoming the leader of the provincial office between 2013-2016.
+Sometime before the 2013 gubernatorial election, he moved from Golkar to the new political party Nasdem, eventually becoming the leader of the provincial office between 2013 and 2016.
 After failing to run due to a lack of support from political parties in 2013, he ran again in the 2018 election with the support of Golkar and Nasdem and won, securing 43.68 percent of votes in the 3-candidate race.

 After the Constitutional Court denied his rivals' disputes regarding the election, he was sworn in on 5 September 2018.